 This mosque is situated in one of the old neighborhoods of Shiraz, this beautiful mosque is known as one of the architectural highlights of this city that dazzles every viewer.
 When you are visiting this mosque its visual and spiritual beauties simultaneously will take you into the deep richness of the religious architecture of Iran.

-When you open the great wooden masterpiece entrance door and crosses among the vestibule and arrive at the rectangular yard, everything looks like any other mosque in Iran; beautiful tile designs, rectangular pillars between the courtyard, a marble pool with a jet of water and anything else that is normal in a mosque in Iran.
+When you open the great wooden masterpiece entrance door and cross among the vestibule and arrive at the rectangular yard, everything looks like any other mosque in Iran; beautiful tile designs, rectangular pillars between the courtyard, a marble pool with a jet of water, and anything else that is normal in a mosque in Iran.

-With the rise of the Qajar dynasty, the European culture became more and more popular in Iran.
-Many elementary and secondary schools have been built by Britain, Austrian and France throughout Iran to promote European ideology and culture.
+With the rise of the Qajar dynasty, European culture became more and more popular in Iran.
+Many elementary and secondary schools have been built by Britain, Austrian, and France throughout Iran to promote European ideology and culture.
 Naser al-Din Shah the most famous king of the Qajar dynasty, who ruled Persia from 1848 to 1896, was strongly influenced by European culture.
-He ordered to built the Dar ul-Funun College (Persia) in Tehran, which was founded in 1852 to teach European languages and technical subjects, including photography and lithography.
-With this wave of European missionaries, Iran was influenced by Western culture, and one of the most prominent was using the Western-style colored tiles in Iranian architecture.
+He ordered to build off the Dar ul-Funun College (Persia) in Tehran, which was founded in 1852 to teach European languages and technical subjects, including photography and lithography.
+With this wave of European missionaries, Iran was influenced by Western culture, and one of the most prominent was using Western-style colored tiles in Iranian architecture.

 Although Persia was known for its production of glazed tiles of geometric shapes and their use in mosques and shrines, mainly observed in the architecture of Isfahan, the production of tiles in Iran fell sharply in the 18th century.
 The Qajar period came with the revival of the production of tiles alongside the importation of tiles with floral patterns and bright colors from factories in Great Britain, France, and Germany.
 Tiles imported from Europe were characterized by representations of landscapes, European architecture or beautiful women and were widely used in the interiors of residential houses and palaces during the Qajar period.
 The Nasir al Molk Mosque was built at the height of westernization in Iran.
 We see many representations of Western architecture on tiles displayed on the interior walls of the mosque as well as strangely bright colored designs defining the mosque only from the original Persian architecture seen in the 13th and 14th centuries.
 Although the iwan of the mosque is very similar in structure to the original iwans seen in many Persian mosques, such as the Shah Mosque (Isfahan), in the Nasir al Molk Mosque, the iwan is designed with floral motifs in bright colors rather than geometric shapes of turquoise color.
 The floral patterns and western architectural representations on the walls of the mosque are an undeniable important feature of the mosque showing the Western influence on Islamic Iran in the 19th century.